JimLynchCodes/Titanium-Lambda/README.md

 <img src="./images/aws-x-ray-lambda.png" width="650" />

+Note: Currently there is no xray setup in the code (now accepting pull requests. haha)

 ## JsDoc
 I'm definitely a fan of making your code more readable and easier to understand.
 I've tried to annotate my functions in this project with descriptions and @param / @return type descriptions.